deepaksood619/deepaksood619.github.io/docs/databases/sql-databases/postgres/readme.md

     - Index scan
 - Up to 12 tables, postgres tries all possible join operations and prunning for optimization query
 - Generic query optimizer

+## Schema vs Database

+In PostgreSQL, a database is a collection of one or more named schemas, and a schema is a collection of tables, views, functions, and other objects within a database:

+Here are some differences between databases and schemas in PostgreSQL:

+- **Purpose -** A database is used to isolate data, while a schema is used to organize and manage database objects.
+- **Namespace -** Schemas are logically separated by a namespace within a database.
+- **Structure -** A database can contain multiple schemas, and each schema can contain multiple tables.
+- **Object names -** The same object name can be used in different schemas, but two objects of the same type cannot have the same name within a schema.
+- **Access -** Users can access objects in any schema in the database they are connected to, if they have privileges to do so.

+#### Some reasons to use schemas include

+- Allowing multiple users to use one database without interfering with each other
+- Organizing database objects into logical groups
+- Putting third-party applications into separate schemas so they do not collide with the names of other objects

 ## Functions in Postgres